KIT-TVA/Vari-Joern/docs/Sugarlyzer.md

 # Subject Systems supported by Sugarlyzer

 Below, you find a list of the subject systems currently supported by Sugarlyzer.
-The list also contains remarks on required libraries for the analysis of individual subject systems.
+The list also contains remarks on required libraries for the analysis of individual subject systems (only relevant for native execution).

 ## AxTLS